 Teachers, principals and the Superintendent may use after school detention as a penalty for student misconduct in situations where removal from the classroom or suspension would be inappropriate.
-Detention may be used provided that the school official has informed the student's parent (via telephone or voice message) in advance and there is no parental objection, and the student has appropriate transportation home following the detention.
+Detention may be used provided that the school official has informed the student's parent in advance and there is no parental objection, and the student has appropriate transportation home following the detention.
+Detention should not be the same day of the offense, unless confirmed with a parent.
 An alternative form of discipline will be utilized if there is a parental objection.